 University of Arizona

 Arizona Public Media is a trusted source of information that promotes thoughtful conversation and community collaboration.
 AZPM creates, acquires and distributes distinctive and relevant content for, with and about Southern Arizona, the University of Arizona and the Southwest.
 AZPM achieves this strategic intent through focused efforts in five key areas – audience development, financial sustainability, developing people and culture, strategic partnerships and technology.
 In 2006, the Lovell Foundation granted $7,073 for a pre-screening event, outreach and advertising for the broadcast premiere of “The New Medicine: Integrating Body, Mind and Spirit” (www.thenewmedicine.org).
 In 2012, the foundation provided a challenge grant of $95,400 ($31,800 per year for three years) to support a mental health producer/reporter to create specific in-depth segments around mental health-related topics, communicating in such a way that the audience gains an accurate non-stereotypical understanding of mental illness, and to provide perspective on stories throughout the spectrum where an understanding of mental issues or impacts can play a critical or productive role.
 This challenge was met at the end of 2012.
-In 2015 and 2016, the foundation made grants totaling $220,000 to support the production of two documentaries, Mental Health of Teens and Youth and Passing On.
+Additional grants in support of the mental health producer/reporter were made in 2015-17, totaling $98,250.
+In 2018 an additional grant was approved for $98,250, payable over three years.
+In 2015 and 2016, the foundation made grants totaling $220,000 to support the production of two documentaries, Not Broken and Passing On.
 Passing On, which discusses death, dying and end of life planning, was selected by PBS for national broadcasting, and received an Emmy award.

 Association of Professional Fundraisers, Southern Arizona Chapter (AFP)$2,100